TheEucatastrophe/starwardodyssey/SRD/exploration.md

 # Exploration

 The bulk of what the crew will be doing is exploring sites of intrigue, mystery, or danger.
 A site is any location that is broken up into connecting rooms or areas.

-The PCs will be moving from room to room, thoroughly exploring the site, dealing with whatever encounters they may face, picking up loot, and completing objectives.
+Upon entering a new room, use the following procedure:

-1. **Information**.
-The Ref describes the crew’s locale, as well as any obvious dangers.
+1. **Inform**.
+The Ref describes the obvious details of the space.
 The players should ask questions about the location.
-2. **Actions**.
+2. **Act**.
 The players declare what they want their characters to do and the referee resolves each character’s actions simultaneously.
-3. **Event**.
+3. **React**.
 If appropriate, the referee should roll on the exploration events table.
 Once the event is resolved, repeat the procedure.

 ## Exploration Events